Folegandros is a small, quiet Greek island that remains virtually unknown to tourists.

 The other two villages, Karavostasi (the port) and Ano Meria, are all connected by paved roads to Chora.

-You will find Greek tradition at its best in these villages, with authentic Greek Kafenieia, or cafes, as well as tavernas serving up local dishes.
+You will find Greek tradition at its best in these villages.
+Authentic Greek cafes, called kafenieia, as well as tavernas serving up local dishes are easy to find.

 Karavostasi Beach and Angali Beach are connected by paved roads to the villages.
-There are also several other beaches you can reach via the public bus.
+There are also several other beaches you can reach via the public transportation.

-However, you will find that there are many beaches around the island that will require you to either take a boat or walk in order to reach them.
+However, you will find that there are many beaches around the island that will require you to either take a boat or walk in order to get to them.

-You can get to Folegandros via the ferry line Piraeus – Milos – Santorini, or by ferries or hydrofoils to Paros, Mykonos, Ios and Sikinos.
+You can get to Folegandros via the ferry line Piraeus – Milos – Santorini, by ferry boat, or hydrofoils to Paros, Mykonos, Ios, and Sikinos.